 Imagine sweet, sweet symmetry, no hassle required.
 Plus, its leaves fill in bare gaps, creating a full and voluminous look that's fit for a landscape star.
 But our favorite part in particular is the long-lasting explosion of pure white flowers you'll see every spring.
 Cleveland Pears have the same stunning blooms as the Bradford with a few improvements: Resistance to extreme wind, snow and ice damage, as well as pest resistance, fast growth and ideal sizing for medium or even small yards.

 Get everything you love in a Southern Magnolia...just in a smaller, more manageable package.
 There's a lot to adore when it comes to the Little Gem: The same wonderful attributes of the hardy Southern Magnolia yet a mature, easy-to-maintain height around 15 feet.
 When planting space is limited, the Little Gem is ideal, as its narrowly columned form takes up considerably less space than all other variations.
 So, it makes a striking ornamental and fills in every lonely space, from corners to borders and patios.

 And talk about ornate blooms...the Little Gem boasts white, creamy flowers that are 8 inches in width (that makes them pretty full and eye-catching, FYI).
 Flowers that last longer than the ones on other similar varieties.
 The Little Gem Magnolia is an early bloomer and will spend half the year showing off its impressive flowers with a sweet, enchanting fragrance you'll absolutely adore.

-No matter what you choose, though, you can't go wrong with Flowering Trees.
-With our top 4 (and plenty more at our site), you'll be well on your way to a vivid, flourishing landscape.
+No matter what you choose, though, you can't go wrong with Flowering Trees to plant in your home garden.
+With our top four (and plenty more at our site), you'll be well on your way to a vivid, flourishing landscape.
 Check out more here!